 IFPI’s European office coordinates the industry’s advocacy at EU level on the key issues affecting the business environment its members operate in.
 These include protection of copyright, enforcement, licensing, online regulatory issues and international trade.

-IFPI’s Latin American and Caribbean office spearheads the industry’s activities across the region.
+IFPI’s Latin American and Caribbean office spearheads the industry’s activities across the region, working closely with IFPI’s National Groups in Latin America on a range of issues such as copyright, litigation and content protection amongst other areas.
 Its longstanding efforts to improve the operations of music licensing companies have helped deliver a dramatic increase in performance rights revenues over recent years.
 For more information in Spanish about this region, please visit www.ifpilatina.org